Greenhouse Film Complete Guide: Types, Benefits and Uses

 7. High Tensile-Strength Layer

 Mechanical durability is key for long-term performance.
+A high-tensile layer improves resistance to:

 • Wind